 Magazine Capacity Restrictions

 There are no magazine capacity restrictions in Kentucky.
 Enjoy those sticks, drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 Kentucky does not have any mandatory storage requirements but you should still exercise caution because you can be tried for negligently leaving your guns accessible to children.
-If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.
+If you need some good ideas or best practices for storing your guns and gear here are 5 firearm storage options.

 Residents of the Bluegrass State are legally allowed to use lethal force in order to halt or prevent the threat of death or great bodily harm for being inflicted on themselves or someone else per the state’s stand your ground law.
 Kentucky also has a Castle Doctrine law in place which means that you are not required to retreat or to avoid conflict at all cost, rather you can respond with deadly force in your home, at work or even in your car should you fall under attack.